cholcombe973/gluster-charm/README.md

 their respective base names.
 Example usage is shown here:
 [Docs](https://gluster.readthedocs.io/en/latest/Administrator%20Guide/GlusterFS%20Coreutils/)

+## MultiTenancy

+Gluster provides a few easy ways to have multiple clients in the same volume without them knowing about one another.
+1. Deep Mounting.
+Gluster NFS supports deep mounting which allows the sysadmin to create a top level directory for each client.
+Then instead of mounting the volume you mount the volume + the directory name.
+Now the client only sees their files.
+This doesn't stop a malacious client from remounting the top level directory.
+  * This can be combined with [posix acl's](https://gluster.readthedocs.io/en/latest/Administrator%20Guide/Access%20Control%20Lists/) if your tenants are not trustworthy.
+  * Another option is combining with [Netgroups](https://gluster.readthedocs.io/en/latest/Administrator%20Guide/Export%20And%20Netgroup%20Authentication/).
+  This feature allows users to restrict access specific IPs (exports authentication) or a netgroup (netgroups authentication), or a combination of both for both Gluster volumes and subdirectories within Gluster volumes.

 ## Filesystem Support:
 The charm supports several filesystems currently.
 Btrfs, Ext4, Xfs and ZFS.
 The default filesystem can be set in the config.yaml.
 The charm currently defaults